 What we Liked:

 The first thing we almost instantly adored about the product was its design and aesthetic, especially in the color white, which is why it was able to make its way into this article.
 The beautiful tempered glass and the solid steel work beautifully with the white color of the case and add to any RGB lighting you want to employ.
-But don’t just think that it all looks as if the performance, cooling, and capabilities that this case can output are enough to give any other case a run for their money, booking its seat on the Water Cooling Cases list easily.
+But don’t just think that it all looks as if the performance, cooling, and capabilities that this case can output are enough to give any other case a run for its money, booking its seat on the Water Cooling Cases list easily.

 What we Disliked:

-Speaking of money, the Corsair iCUE 5000T RGB does not provide a lot of value for the cost you get it, and this is a point that many users raise when talking about the case.
+Speaking of money, the Corsair iCUE 5000T RGB does not provide a lot of value for the cost you get, and this is a point that many users raise when talking about the case.
 The issue is elevated further when you find out there are no mounts for the pumps and reservoirs, leading to slight issues in water cooling systems.

 What sets Corsair iCUE 5000T RGB apart?